Crossing social and global studies, reading, writing, visual arts, and technology, students deepen their understanding of human migration

 National Presbyterian School strongly believes reading skills should be built to last and to enrich for a lifetime.
 This belief is the foundation of the curriculum and directs the instructional program in the five essential components of reading: phonemic awareness, phonics, reading fluency, vocabulary, and comprehension.

 The School provides explicit instruction in phonemic awareness and phonics in Pre-Kindergarten through Second Grade.
-Word Study begins in First Grade and continues through Sixth Grade as students learn strategies to decode and understand vocabulary encountered in increasingly complex texts.
+Through Orton-Gillingham's multisensory approach, teachers use sight, sound, touch, and movement to help students connect language with letters and words.
+Word Study begins in Kindergarten and continues through Sixth Grade as students learn strategies to decode and understand vocabulary encountered in increasingly complex texts.
 At all levels, students learn that reading is an active process, and that they must use various strategies to integrate information from the text into their present knowledge base.
 In addition, Reading Workshop is utilized in Kindergarten - Sixth Grade as part of a balanced literacy program.

 Children enjoy many opportunities to discuss and evaluate the information they gain as they read and are read to.
 Students are exposed to rich, engaging literature through a variety of reading experiences.
 You will find Kindergartners reading big books together, Second Graders in a guided reading group, Third Graders dramatizing a favorite scene in Reader’s Theater, and Sixth Graders conducting their own discussion in literature circles.
 Students in all classes and at all levels enjoy read-aloud books and participate in a weekly Library class to select books for personal enjoyment.